monhi/Rust-inilite/README.md

 As I test it in Windows OS, I set d:\config.ini as the ini file name in main.rs file.

+If you use it on other operating systems, remember to change the ini file path based on your requirements.

 But you can change it based on your requirements.

 to use this file, you are supposed to first initialize the structure by passing the required fields.